xuxiyang1993/MCTS-for-Multi-Agent-Computational-Guidance/README.md

 `search_multi.py` describes the search process of MCTS algorithm

 ## Simulator
-The simulator codes are under `Simulators\`
+The simulator code is `MultiAircraftVertiportEnv.py`.
+The following described the main function in this simulator.

 `config_vertiport.py` defines the configurable parameters of the simulator.
 For example, airspace width/length, number of aircraft, scale (1 pixel = how many meters), conflict/NMAC distance, cruise/max speed of aircraft, heading angle change rate of aircraft, number simulations and search depth of MCTS algorithm, vertiport location, ...

-`MultiAircraftVertiportEnv.py` is the main simulator.
-Some main functions include:

 * `__init__()` initilize the simulator by generating vertiports, centralized controller, loading configuration parameters, generating aircraft.